 Peanut Butter.

-Peanut butter can be used to make sandwiches or as an added ingredient for dips, smoothies, and desserts.
-You also use peanut butter as a topping for cut bananas or celery. *You can even just eat it alone!
+Peanut butter is a flexible ingredient that can enhance your meals in various ways.
+You can use it to make sandwiches or as an added ingredient for dips, smoothies, and desserts.
+Additionally, peanut butter makes a delicious topping for sliced bananas or celery.
+And of course, you can always enjoy it straight from the jar!

 Cornstarch, Breadcrumbs, and Flour.

-These three can be used to help make special recipes like cakes, pancakes, waffles, fried or crispy breaded tofu, or even as a thickener for gravy, dressings, and sauces.
+Cornstarch, breadcrumbs, and flour are versatile ingredients that can elevate your cooking in many ways.
+They’re essential for making special recipes like cakes, pancakes, waffles, fried or crispy breaded tofu, and can even serve as thickeners for gravy, dressings, and sauces.

 Canned Vegetables, Canned Beans, Frozen Fruits, and Raw Vegetables.

-These come in handy when your raw fruits and vegetables go bad or end up being used up before your next payday!
-Always have some of these on hand.
-I usually keep bags of berries, bananas, peppers, broccoli, and beans in my freezer.
-I always have canned diced tomatoes, mixed vegetables, peas, chickpeas, black beans, navy beans, and kidney beans in my pantry.
-These are cheap vegan staples that last a long time.
+These ingredients come in handy when your raw fruits and vegetables spoil or run out before your next shopping trip!
+It’s wise to keep some of these items stocked up.
+Personally, I always have bags of berries, bananas, peppers, broccoli, and beans in my freezer.
+Additionally, my pantry is stocked with canned diced tomatoes, mixed vegetables, peas, chickpeas, black beans, navy beans, and kidney beans.
+These are affordable vegan staples that have a long shelf life.

 Seeds and Nuts.

-Flax, chia, and hemp.
-These three seeds all have amazing health benefits!
-You can also use these in many recipes as toppings and as thickeners.
-Having a large bag of mixed nuts on hand will also serve as a great snack or food topper!
+Flax, chia, and hemp seeds offer incredible health benefits!
+They’re versatile ingredients that can be used as toppings and thickeners in many recipes.
+Additionally, keeping a large bag of mixed nuts on hand is perfect for snacking or as a tasty food topper!

 Oil.